superbobry/blog/drafts/pyspark-tensorflow.md

 -----------

 [Feature columns][feature-columns] is one of the higher level APIs for defining machine learning models in TensorFlow.
-The foal of feature columns is to transform and preprocess the raw data before plugging it into the model.
+The goal of feature columns is to transform and preprocess the raw data before plugging it into the model.
 A trivial identity model using just a single feature column might look something
 like: